ab-sin-the/devkit-music-player/README.md

 ## Step 1: Upload the sketch file in VoiceRecorder folder to one of Devkits.

-Since IoT workbench currently does not support dealing with two devices at the same time.
+Since IoT Workbench currently does not support dealing with two devices at the same time.
 One device has to be uploaded first.

 ## Step 2: Create Storage Account